edhowland/docker/reports/Readme.md

 Use -./template.rb -h to see a list of other options.
 You can filter based on a patient name or MRN number

+### Third step: wkhtmltopdf

+To create the PDFs from the HTML files, we use the program 'wkhtmltopdf'.
+The correct (and current) options are supplied in the wrapper: 'dowk.sh' This script expects 2 additional files: page.css and header.html page.css adds page breaks for every div elements with class="page". header.html contains the header file that will be inserted at the top of every page.